amper5and/secrets.js/README.md

 ## Development and Testing

+### Minifying

+The minified version of the `secrets.js` can be found in `secrets.min.js`.
+This file was generated using the [UglifyJS2](https://github.com/mishoo/UglifyJS2) tool with the following command line:

+	uglifyjs secrets.js --screw-ie8 --compress --mangle --lint --output secrets.min.js

+You can run the Jasmine test suite against the minified version of the code by opening `SpecRunnerMinified.html` in your browser.

 ### Browser Testing with the  Karma Test Runner

 There is a [Jasmine](https://jasmine.github.io/2.2/introduction.html) test suite that exercises the entire `secrets` module that can be run